View Source AWS.CloudWatchLogs (aws-elixir v1.0.11)

 For more information about field index policies, see PutIndexPolicy.

-Returns the field index policies of one or more log groups.
+Returns the field index policies of the specified log group.

 For more information about field index policies, see PutIndexPolicy.
 If a specified log group has a log-group level index policy, that policy is returned by this operation.